DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/bs_stocks_isvalidclient.md

 	PrintToServer("<<test>> Done!");
 }
 ```
 After calling it you expect to see a new message in server's console, but it will only appear if the server is full!
-If even one player slot is empty, PrintToChat function fails and execution of this action stops.
+If even one player slot is empty, PrintToChat function receives invalid argument, fails and execution of this action stops.
 <br>
-Every time you must make sure, that client's validity confirmed somewhere before:
+Every time you must make sure that clients' validity confirmed:
 ```c
 public Action test(int client, int args)
 {